mora-lab/installing/shinyserver/README.md

 > **Shiny Server** can manage R processes running various Shiny applications over different URLs and ports.
 Using **Shiny Server** offers multiple benefits over simply running Shiny in R directly, including:

-> "- Host multiple applications simultaneously, each at its own URL.
+> - Host multiple applications simultaneously, each at its own URL.
-- Support web browsers that don't support WebSocket, including Internet Explorer 8 & 9.
+> - Support web browsers that don't support WebSocket, including Internet Explorer 8 & 9.
-- Enable system users to develop and manage their own Shiny applications.
+> - Enable system users to develop and manage their own Shiny applications.
-- Ensure that R processes that crash or are terminated automatically restart for the next user requesting the application."
+> - Ensure that R processes that crash or are terminated automatically restart for the next user requesting the application.

 The full manual can be found at https://docs.rstudio.com/shiny-server/.